appwrite/appwrite/CONTRIBUTING.md

 ## Coding Standards

 Appwrite is following the [PHP-FIG standards](https://www.php-fig.org/).
-Currently, we are using _PSR-12_ for coding standards and autoloading standards.
+Currently, we are using PSR-0 and PSR-12 for coding standards and autoloading standards.

 We use prettier for our JS coding standards and auto-formatting our code.